 Q: What’s your general tuning philosophy — do you tune to suit the car, or to suit your driving style?

-A: I set the car up to the track and make it fast but also try to make it easy to drive it consistently fast.
+A: I set the car up to the track and make it fast but also try to make it easy to drive consistently fast.

 Q: What kind of tire and suspension setup are you running, and how does it affect your confidence behind the wheel?